portworx/lcfs/lcfs/README.md

 Layers

-New layers are added after locking the parent layer in exclusive mode, if there is a parent layer.
-That makes sure no operations are in progress on the parent layer.
+New layers are added after locking the parent layer in shared mode, if there is a parent layer.
 The newly created layer will be linked to the parent layer.
 All the layers taken on a parent layer are linked together as well.

 A layer is removed after locking that layer in exclusive mode.
 That makes sure all operations on that layer are drained.